Pete Allen (musician): Career

 During November 2019, Allen celebrated his 65th birthday with a weekend program of Jazz at the Sidholme Hotel, Sidmouth.
 Guests included Enrico Tomasso (trumpet) and Tad Newton's Jazz Friends.

 Current work

 As a result of the COVID-19 pandemic, all live appearances were cancelled from March 2020.
 Following relaxation of Covid-19 rules, live performances started up again from July 2022.

-The current band line-up consists of Roger Marks (trombone), Dave Hanratty (bass), James Clemas (piano), Jim Newton (drums) and is led by Allen (clarinet, saxophones, banjo and vocals.
+The current band line-up consists of Roger Marks (trombone), Chris Hodgskins (trumpet), Dave Hanratty (bass), James Clemas (piano), Jim Newton (drums) and is led by Allen (clarinet, saxophones, banjo and vocals.

 Allen published On the Beat: My Life as a Jazz Musician.